Auditing Acadia University Courses

 How do I register?

-To submit your course auditing request and payment, please click here.
+To submit your course auditing request and payment, please click here (link coming in August).